top of page

 • Ability to lift up to 30 lbs unassisted

-• Aptitude to multi-task, organize, delegate, and manage others
+• Ability to multitask, organize, delegate, and manage others

 • Ability to maintain dignity and self-control in difficult situations